bridgechung/bridgechung.github.io/_posts/2026-03-18-dispelling-myths-takeout-double.markdown

 This is a total myth.

 I believe I understand why people teach it this way, and I really wish they would not.
-These are players who have made a takeout double, and their partner passed it with an inappropriate hand, and they decided to overcorrect in the other direction ny telling their partner that a takeout double must not be passed.
+These are players who have made a takeout double, and their partner passed it with an inappropriate hand, and they decided to overcorrect in the other direction by telling their partner that a takeout double must not be passed.

-Let me tell you what a takeout double is, about 95% of the time.
+Let me tell you what a takeout double is about 95% of the time.

 A takeout double shows 3+ card support in the outside suits and approximately an opening hand or better.*